Denzel Dumfries: Personal life

 Dumfries has two cousins, Jason and Jahfarr Wilnis, who are both kickboxers.
 In September 2020, he became a father for the first time.

 In May 2020, Dumfries was among several players and staff members who agreed to give up a month's salary, due to the COVID-19 pandemic.
 On 25 October 2020, Dumfries tested positive for COVID-19 amid the pandemic in the Netherlands.

 Dumfries has spoken out about racism, saying: "I don't like to play the victim role, but such incidents do come.
 I want to hear what drives someone, to think that this is funny.
 I am very open about that.
 I want to start such a conversation.
 That is the only way to learn to understand each other.
 In a football team, jokes are part and parcel, but it is always done within frameworks and with respect.
 It is binding, we also show interest in each other, regardless of origin or religion.
 That is what makes a team and that should be the case for the whole of society apply."

+Dumfries is a devout Christian, and states that he prays along with his fellow Netherlands teammates before every match.